oltoko/domain-primitives-kt/README.md

 It's only possible to create a valid object if it matches the pattern.
 The `SingleValueObject` defines the value as final, which results in an immutable object.

-Creating a name object with an invalid value will throw an `ValidationException`:
+Creating a name object with an invalid value will throw an `ValidationViolationException`:

 ```kotlin
 class SingleValueObjectExampleTest {